BackofenLab/RNAProt/README.md

 gunzip -c ENCFF880MWQ.bed.gz | awk '{print $1"\t"$2"\t"$3"\t"$4"\t"$7"\t"$6}' > PUM2_K562_IDR_peaks.bed
 ```

 Note that we move the log2 fold change value from column 7 (original file) to column 5, which is used by RNAProt to filter and select sites in case of overlaps.
 By default, `rnaprot gt` removes overlapping sites by selecting only the highest-scoring site from a set of overlapping sites.
 To disable this, set `--allow-overlaps`.
-Also, all sites will be kept if there are no column 5 scores given (or all the same).
+If there are no column 5 scores given (or all the same), filtering of overlaps is disabled by default.
+Moreover, positive sites that do not overlap with gene regions by default are filtered.
+To disable this, set `--no-gene-filter`.

 Next we create a training dataset, by supplying the downloaded GTF and .2bit file: